An Efficient Quadratic Interpolation Scheme for a Third-Order Cell-Centered Finite-Volume Method on Tetrahedral Grids: Nonlinear Solver and Time Integration Scheme

 where ${\bf Res} $ denotes a global vector of the spatial part of the discretization (\ref{final_third_order_res}) and $ {\bf U} $ denotes a global vector of the conservative variables, by the implicit defect-correction solver:

 where $n$ is the iteration counter and the Jacobian $\partial \overline{{ \bf {Res} } } / \partial {\bf U}$ is the exact differentiation of the low-order compact residual $\overline{\bf Res}$ with zero nodal gradients (i.e., first-order accurate residual).
-The linear system is relaxed by the block multi-color Gauss-Seidel relaxation scheme, which is written for a cell $j$ as
+The linear system is relaxed by the block multi-color Gauss-Seidel relaxation scheme, which is performed in the order of colors with the following scheme for a cell $j$,